 HCD will also create new affordable housing opportunities in Houston.
 HCD will continue to solicit and finance new affordable home developments that leverage available funds, maximizing their use, not only to create new affordable rental homes, but also to ensure the preservation of existing rental homes.
 Leveraging HCD's funds is an integral component of the Multifamily Development Program, which generally provides up to 30% of gap funding for a multifamily development and requires developers to provide the remaining funds, and in PY 2024, two multifamily developments - Temenos Place and Sunrise Lofts - will be completed.
-There will be 26 City of Houston income-restricted rental homes with Sunrise Lofts.
+There will be 26 City of Houston income-restricted rental homes through the development of Temenos Place, and 9 City of Houston income-restricted rental homes with Sunrise Lofts.